aws/aws-connected-device-framework/documentation/docs/development/quickstart.md

 cdf-core> pnpm recursive run build
 ```

-To build a specific module (e.g. the Asset Library)
+To build a specific module (e.g. the Asset Library):

 ```sh
 cdf-core> cd packages/services/assetlibrary
 cdf-core/packages/services/assetlibrary> pnpm run build
 ```

-## Testing the modules
+## Testing a module

 To run unit tests for all the modules: